 Heat an oven to 220˚C.

-Put the potatoes in a pan of cold water.
+Add the potatoes to a pan of cold water.
 Bring the water to the boil and parboil the potatoes for 6 minutes.
 Drain and shake in a colander to roughen the edges.

 Heat the fat in the oven on a deep baking tray or in a medium-sized roasting pan (note that roast potatoes can be done in an flat-bottomed, oven-proof, earthenware dish, which can make serving a little easier).
 Remove from the oven and add the potatoes.
 Turn the potatoes over in the fat to coat them.
 Season (heavy on the salt) and sprinkle the rosemary over.